 Teachers Salary: An Insight into Reality

+Well, for so long we have argued about the fact that the teacher’s salary being inadequate.
+Therefore in this context, it is also important to understand how much it is and the real room for growth that is sustainable for the nation at large.
 When you look at the overall context, you would notice that teaching can hardly be considered a profession in absolute terms when you compare it with many other countries like France, UK or even neighboring Canada.

 Teachers Often Manage Your Children

+Teachers often manage your children for close to 30 hours a week, work on home assignments and sometimes work even beyond their designated hours.
 What is even more surprising and painful to an extent is the fact that many schools across the US need their teachers to buy their own supplies to teach students due to budget constraint.

 The basic question that should bother you then is why pay the school?